top-gun/Tesla-PV-charging/README.md

 6. Get yourself familiar with the Tesla and PV integrations before you continue.
 Especially, you should get a feeling on how fast the integrations update and check if your Tesla updates the location and the charging port status when you get home and plug the cable in.

 7. Now, we will create a few sensors and variables that are needed to control the PV current.

-   7.1 In Settings/Devices/Helpters, create the following helpers:
+7.1 In Settings/Devices/Helpters, create the following helpers.
+Keep in mind: My car is called "Tesla" in HA.
+If yours is Coolest-car-ever, you will want to change the entity names from "xxx.Tesla-xxx" to "xxx.Coolest-car-ever.xxx":

    <img src="https://github.com/top-gun/Tesla-PV-charging/blob/main/pictures/House_minimum_SOC.png" width=300>